Updated: 11th February 2021

 Begbies Traynor has negotiated many CVAs on behalf of distressed companies, and understand the viewpoints of both sides.
 We help to instil confidence in your company’s ability to repay by providing a professional view of your current financial standing, and conveying this to your creditors in an unbiased way.

 A range of financing options may be suitable in these circumstances, including invoice factoring and discounting, fixed term business loans, and asset-based lending.
 One or more of these could provide the quick injection of cash that gets your company on a better financial footing and avoids further default on your rental payments.

-Invoice factoring is a form of asset-based lending whereby you essentially ‘sell’ your sales ledger to a factoring company which pays a large proportion of what is owed to you in advance.
+Invoice factoring and invoice discounting are forms of asset-based lending whereby you essentially ‘sell’ your sales ledger to a factoring company which pays a large proportion of what is owed to you in advance.

 Other forms of asset-based lending may also be suitable if you have company assets which could be leveraged to inject cash quickly back into the company.